 The rest of my meal was delicious.
 For my main I had roast pork with cider apple sauce, roast potatoes and seasonal vegetables.
 My dessert was lemon tart with cream.
 As I was driving, I had the smallest glass of wine imaginable, along with elderflower fizz (non-alcoholic I may add!) and a coffee after my meal.

-Our after dinner speaker was Dianne Hannah of Herdy UK.
-She explained to us how they came up with the brand, the logo, where they are business wise, what their future holds and how they put back into the community.
+The WINK after dinner speaker this year was Dianne Hannah of Herdy UK.
+She explained to us WINK ladies how they came up with the brand, the logo, where they are business wise, what their future holds and how they put back into the community.
 They help a lot regarding sheep farmers.
 Well, when your brand is based on the Herdwick sheep it’s best that they do isn’t it?

 By this time, time was ticking on and quite a few on the table I was sat at had just as long a day as myself and with the low purple lighting, we were all beginning to yawn.

 Then, the lights went up and we were invited to explore the stalls and buy as many raffle tickets as possible.
 It was at this point that myself and few others from my table decided to call it a night, as we all had to drive home.

 I arrived home about 11:15pm.
 Ready for bed.

 Please be aware, that I am currently in my PJ’s laid in bed typing my latest blog.

 It’s because that the event is fresh in my mind.

 And if I type it now, I won’t find it a struggle later in the week.